markc/alsa/lib/md/Edirol_UA-25EX.md

      silence_size : 0
      boundary     : 1573257216

 The sound file is 8.000 Hz sample rate over 8 bits.
-Alsa converts it to 48.000 Hz over 24 bits ... and plays the sound.
+Alsa converts it to 48.000 Hz over 24 bits... and plays the sound.
 When playing two sounds at the same time, an error message is displayed:

     aplay: main:550: audio open error: Device or resource busy